 As you may know by now, Medicare alone doesn’t cover everything.
 Most people buy additional insurance to bridge the gaps.
-Both Medicare supplements and Medicare Advantage plans will help to reduce your out of pocket spending.
-After all, who wants to come up with a $1316 deductible each time you enter the hospital?
+When considering Medicare Advantage vs Medigap plans, both types of plans will help to reduce your out of pocket spending.
+After all, who wants to come up with a $1300+ deductible each time you enter the hospital?
 Or shell out 20% of the cost of an expensive MRI?

-So the two main types coverage that you can buy to help with this are Medicare Advantage vs Medicare Supplement (Medigap).
+So the two main types coverage that you can buy to help with this are Medicare Advantage vs Medigap (Medicare Supplement).
 It’s important that you know how each type of coverage, so that you can select the right plan for you.